SamFratantonio/IT1025Fall2020FullTerm/lab3a/readme.md

 # Executive Summary
+The goal of this lab is to further understand the different classes of software and how software architecture works.

 # Software
 * Explain the roles of application, utility and operating system software.
 Give an example of each.